cshum/imagor/README.md

 ### Metadata and Exif

-Imagor provides metadata endpoint that extracts information such as image format, resolution and Exif metadata.
+imagor provides metadata endpoint that extracts information such as image format, resolution and Exif metadata.
 Under the hood, it tries to retrieve data just enough to extract the header, without reading and processing the whole image in memory.

 To use the metadata endpoint, add `/meta` right after the URL signature hash before the image operations.
 Example: